Top 30 FAQs

 You must document passive income streams such as pensions, rental income, dividends, or low‑touch investment returns that reach at least €1,063+ per month.
 Bank statements, official pension or fund statements, and tax returns typically support this.
 We prepare clear income summaries, arrange sworn translations if needed, and obtain supporting letters from accountants.

-22. How long until I can obtain permanent residency in Portugal if I live in the Algarve in 2026?
+22. How long for permanent residency in Portugal if I live in the Algarve in 2026?

 After 5 years of continuous legal residence on D‑class Visas (D1–D9), most residents can apply for permanent residency, provided they have kept their permits valid, spent sufficient time in Portugal, and maintained a clean record.
 We track renewal dates, keep your documents organized, and prepare your file for the fifth‑year application.